morganzhang0416/JavaSeleniumRacingCar/README.md

 ## two ways to excute the test

-Run the tests in CI/CD - fork the repo to your github; with every pull and push, the tests will be executed in your GitHub Actions setup by .yml file.
+Run the tests in CI/CD - fork the repo to your github; with every pull and push, the tests will be executed in your GitHub Actions setup by .yml file. you can download and check test report in github action as well.

 Or